 3. Pink Potatoes🥔

-a bunch of kerrs pink potatoes
+A bunch of kerrs pink potatoes.

 4. Murasaki Sweet Potatoes🍠

-japanese sweet potatoes in a market
+Japanese sweet potatoes in a market.

-Fun fact(s): The Murasaki sweet potatoes have pink to purple outer skin and light yellow flesh inside, which is also why it’s included in my List of 20 Yellow Vegetables💛.
+Fun fact(s): The Murasaki sweet potatoes have pink to purple outer skin and light yellow flesh inside, which is also why they’re included in my List of 20 Yellow Vegetables💛.
 Although it is often referred to as Japanese sweet potatoes due to its name, Murasaki sweet potatoes originated in Louisiana in the US.

 5. Pink Onions🧅

-a bunch of pink onions from above
+A bunch of pink onions from above.

 Uses: Use pink onions in salads, sandwiches, salsas, and stir-fries, as their vibrant color adds visual appeal to various dishes.
-You can also make pickled onion using this onion variety!
+They are also great for this 4-ingredient Caramelized Onions and Mushroom recipe!

 6. Beet

-beet both whole and cut
+Beet both whole and cut.

 Fun fact(s): Beets have been used historically as a natural fabric and food dye due to their striking color.
-Nowadays, it is definitely one of the easiest natural dye you could use in the kitchen!
+Not only that, but beets are also rich in fiber, vitamins, and other minerals.

 Uses: You can roast, boil, steam, or grate them raw for salads.
 You can also puree them to use to make pink pancakes, use their juice as a natural dye in baked goods, make a pretty pink beet pasta, or an irresistible beet soup.
 Their greens are also edible are great for salads as it also adds a pop of pink!